Sell Your Parents’ House Using Power of Attorney in Massachusetts

 Steps to Avoid Probate Delays

+Plan to speed up probate.
+This matters for property.
+Make a Durable Power of Attorney (POA) to sell your home.
+These documents should prove the agent can sell the house.
+Consult a Massachusetts lawyer to ensure this material is correct.
 Trusts speed up estate sales.
 Leaving the family estate can help things move.
 Property in a changeable living trust may avoid probate.
 Changing and working under a POA is easier.
 This method expedites the transaction and meets the principal’s needs.

 Effective Strategies for Selling a Property Using Power of Attorney